openstack-archive/sahara/doc/source/userdoc/dashboard.guide.rst

 ..

-Then the endpoint name should be changed in ``sahara.py`` under the `openstack_dashboard.contrib.sahara.api module. <https://github.com/openstack/horizon/blob/master/openstack_dashboard/contrib/sahara/api/sahara.py>`_
+Then the endpoint name should be changed in ``sahara.py`` under the module of `sahara-dashboard/sahara_dashboard/api/sahara.py. <https://github.com/openstack/sahara-dashboard/blob/master/sahara_dashboard/api/sahara.py>`_

 .. sourcecode:: python